steemit/condenser/src/app/help/en/faq.md

 This post from the user @fabien has more information about the Steem API: https://steemit.com/steemjs/@fabien/steem-api-now-released

+The [Steem Developer Portal](https://developers.steem.io/) also contains documents and resources for developing tools and applications for the Steem blockchain.

 <a href="#Table_of_Contents_Developers">^</a>
 ## <span id="How_do_I_use_cli_wallet">How do I use cli_wallet?</span>